reside-ic/reside-ic.github.io/content/articles/pull-requests.md

    * are there obvious inefficiencies (if appropriate)
    * for web apps, check that they render properly, fulfil the pre-agreed design if existent, an are otherwise user-friendly and consistent with our style conventions
    * is it documented, and are odd bits of code well commented if they can't be simplified
+   * would the new functionality introduced make for a nice blog post? (e.g., does the PR introduce or bring together new technologies for us, does it solve a tricky or interesting new problem, or did it raise contentious questions of behaviour, difficulties in testing?)

 ### The process